Georift/install-jellyfin-tizen/README.md

    - If you're having trouble entering the developer screen, make sure you're using the "123" button on the remote when typing in "12345".
    - Please make sure you enter `Host PC IP` address to the device you're running this container on.

-2. Make sure to uninstall Jellyfin applicatoin from the Samsung TV first
+2. Make sure to uninstall Jellyfin application from the Samsung TV first
 3. Run this command replacing the final argument with the IP of your Samsung TV

 ```bash